-The average cost for vinyl siding is $10,000 for an average complete remodel.
+The average cost for vinyl siding is $10,000 for a complete remodel.
 Hiring a siding contractor, you will likely spend between $2,500 – $35,000 depending on the extent.
 The price of vinyl siding can vary greatly by region (and even by zip code).
 View our local siding contractors or get free estimates from pros near you.

 Over time, household maintenance and upkeep can fall through the cracks.
 The need to update the siding on your house only gradually becomes apparent, and it can cost a lot to fix if left for too long.
 Your budget for this upgrade will depending on the motivation for it—to look good so it will sell or to last for another few decades.